 Not all physical changes are related to disease.
 Many elderly pets may begin to develop lipomas or fatty lumps under their skin.
 Although mostly harmless, any lump or bump should be checked by your Vet to ensure they’re not cancerous.

 Arthritis is the most common condition affecting senior pets.
 Just like in humans, as your dog gets older their joints will stiffen and ache.
 Dog’s are very good at hiding pain symptoms and the only noticeable changes may be slowing down or tiring more quickly.
 Some pets will show a hesitancy to use the stairs or reluctance to play.
 On rainy or cold days joint pain may worsen or become more noticeable.

+It’s important to understand how canine arthritis impacts your dog and affects them.
 Behavioral changes, like aggression or unprovoked growling may be signs of pain.
 Joint supplements can help to prevent and lessen the severity of your pet’s joint pain.
 Providing your dog with hip support can help to relieve your dog’s arthritis and hip pain.
 If your dog’s arthritis is more advanced to point of mobility loss, a dog wheelchair can help your dog to stay active and supported.
 Age related mobility loss typically effects your dog’s back legs and can range from mild to paralysis.

 3. Loss of Strength and Balance